respawn-app/FlowMVI/docs/v2/quickstart.md

   `parcelizeState` and `serializeState` plugins based on this one.
 Install with `saveState(get = {}, set = {})`.
 * **Literally any plugin** - just call `install { }` and use the plugin's scope to hook up to store events.

-> [!ATTENTION]
-> The order of plugins matters!
+!> The order of plugins matters!
 Changing the order of plugins may completely change how your store works.
-> Plugins can replace, veto, consume or otherwise change anything in the store.
+Plugins can replace, veto, consume or otherwise change anything in the store.
-> They can cancel subscriptions, close the store or swallow exceptions!
+They can cancel subscriptions, close the store or swallow exceptions!

 Consider the following: